sampsyo/cs6120/content/blog/2019-12-18-bril-osr/index.md

 previous section to keep track of the number of times each basic block in a function is executed.
 If a function is being interpreted and one of these counters reaches a certain fixed value, OSR will be initiated immediately.
-Code generation will then procede as before, but with a few OSR-specific additions.
+Code generation will then proceed as before, but with a few OSR-specific additions.
 The basic structure of a function compiled via OSR is as follows:

 ```